On Information-Theoretic Measures of Predictive Uncertainty: Proposed Framework

 \subsection{Approximation of the True Predictive Distribution}

-{\arabic{section}.\arabic{subsection}} One can also make different choices about how to approximate the true data-generating model.
+{\arabic{section}.\arabic{subsection}} One can also make different choices about how to approximate the true predictive distribution.
 The simplest but probably biased choice to approximate the true predictive distribution is \texttt{(1)} the predictive distribution under a single given model with parameters $\tilde\Bw$.
 Although this might be a poor approximation, it might be the only feasible choice in specific settings.
-For example, it is used in speculative decoding \citep{Stern:18, Leviathan:23}, where a small model is used to predict and whose predictive distribution is compared against a large model that serves as the ground truth.
+For example, it is used in speculative decoding \citep{Stern:18, Leviathan:23}, where a small model is used to predict and whose predictive distribution is compared against a large model that serves as ground truth.
+Furthermore, $\tilde\Bw$ does not necessarily approximate the true model, but instead serves as a reference model of interest, such as a previously used or competitor model, whose discrepancy from the predicting model should be captured.

 Another possibility is to use \texttt{(2)} the posterior predictive distribution.
-Although intuitively appealing, \cite{Schweighofer:23b} criticized this as there is no guarantee that these distributions coincide, even for a perfect estimate of the posterior predictive distribution.
+Although intuitively appealing, \cite{Schweighofer:23b} criticized this as there is no guarantee that the posterior predictive distribution approaches the true predictive distribution, even for a perfect estimate of the posterior predictive distribution.
 Furthermore, there are degenerate cases where the posterior predictive distribution can't be represented by any model with non-vanishing posterior probability.
-However, it is often a well performing approximation empirically for expressive models such as neural networks.
-Moreover, \texttt{(2)} is the only option that guarantees finite EU and TU.
+However, it is often a well-performing approximation empirically for expressive models such as neural networks.
+Moreover, \texttt{(2)} is the only option that guarantees finite EU and TU (for cases \texttt{(B2)} and \texttt{(C2)}).

-Finally, perhaps the most intuitive solution is to consider \texttt{(3)} all possible models according to their posterior probability.
-Any model could be the true model according to its posterior distribution.
-Therefore, we should consider the mismatch between the predictive distribution of the selected predicting model and all other models, weighted by their posterior probability.
+Finally, perhaps the most intuitive approach is to consider \texttt{(3)} all possible models according to their posterior probability.
+Since any model could be the true model under the posterior, we should consider the mismatch between the predictive distribution of the predicting model and that of all possible models, weighted by their posterior probability.